digitallinguistics/data-format/README.md

 * **Context**

     * Schemas sometimes have different uses or interpretations depending on the context in which they appear.
-For example, when a Sentence appears in the `"sentences"` property of a Lexeme, it is an example sentence.
-When it appears in the `"sentences"` property of a Text, it is a transcribed sentence from that Text.
+For example, when an Utterance appears in the `"utterances"` property of a Lexeme, it is an example utterance.
+When it appears in the `"utterances"` property of a Text, it is a transcribed utterance from that Text.
 When a schema appears within another schema, its `"description"` field will tell you how it should be used in that context.

 * **Dates**